About Us

 Clay Hartsfield

 Clay is a cherished volunteer at the Tipton County Museum Bird Fest and a lifelong contributor to our community, always ready to offer assistance.
 His journey of service began in childhood with local fundraising activities.
 With his extensive knowledge and enthusiasm for nature, he has dedicated many years to the Tennessee Wildlife Resource Agency, as a volunteer.
 His expertise in the outdoors is channeled into conservation and sustainable environmental stewardship.
 He is a member of Duck's Unlimited.
-His affection for animals shines through his work at the Tipton County Animal Shelter.
+His affection for animals shines through his volunteer work at the Tipton County Animal Shelter.
 Additionally, he has devoted countless hours to community safety and cleanup operations after storms.
-As a proficient welder, Clay's skills have been invaluable in preparing for the festival at the museum.
+As a proficient welder, and equipment operator, Clay's skills have been invaluable in preparing for the festival at the museum.
 We are honored to have such a committed and generous individual on our team.

 Volunteer